-This new 4-bedroom home addresses the needs of a family of five and their guests, while incorporating barrier-free design principles as well as a distinct aesthetic appeal.
+This new four-bedroom home satisfies the needs of a family of five and their guests, while incorporating barrier-free design principles and a distinct aesthetic appeal.

 While planning for wheelchair access was a fundamental part of the design process, the creation of a comfortable family home was the ultimate goal.
-Efficient, clean design and simple, modern spaces are main features of this 3,200 square foot house.
-Generous entry hall extends into bright two-storey high dining room space while at the rear, the main living quarters continue seamlessly into the backyard with large window and door openings.
+Efficient, clean design and simple, modern spaces are main features of this 3,200 sq. ft. house.
+A generous entry hall extends into the bright two-storey-high dining room space; while at the rear, the main living areas continue seamlessly into the backyard with large window and door openings.

-Special attention was given to backyard area featuring spacious patio, large pool and spa.
-Particular attention was paid to natural daylight exposure at the basement walk-out, easing its transition to grade via terraced green wall.
-Shading is provided by deep roof overhangs and cantilevered volumes.
+Special attention was given to the backyard area featuring a spacious patio, large pool and spa.
+Particular consideration was paid to natural daylight exposure at the basement walkout, easing its transition to grade via a terraced green wall.
+Shading is provided by deep roof overhangs and cantilevered sections.

-- Low Energy Lighting & Appliances (LED, CFL lighting and Energy Star appliances)
+- Low energy lighting and appliances (LED, CFL lighting and ENERGY STAR appliances)

 - Water-conserving appliances and fixtures (low flow/dual flush toilets)